samuelmaina/sql-commands-and-queries/README.md

 # mySql
-Contains  SQL (MySQL) commands and queries   together with their tests in  node.js.
+Contains  SQL commands and queries   together with their tests in  node.js.
 The SQL commands and queries are based on the book [Database Systems Concepts](https://www.db-book.com "Database Systems Concepts")